ctlee/BioChemCoRe-2018/docs/pages/povme.md

 Add a “Contiguous Pocked Seed” sphere as well (in the third box) with the same center as the original, but only half the radius.

-Because the plugin is still under development, we need to do one more technical fix.
-Go to Settings -> Files… and change the python executable box from “python” to “/home/<your keck2 username>/POVME/arun python”.

 Also, for the sake of speed, go to Settings -> Output… and change the number of processors to however many you can spare (max 8).

 Now hit `Run POVME`.
 This should take a few minutes.

-When it finishes (there will be a bunch of error messages in the terminal which I should fix), you can load the volume trajectory file into VMD (in the VMD Main window, go to New Molecule, and load volume_trajectory.pdb), which is a separate object showing the pocket shape through the simulation.
+When it finishes, it should load the volume trajectory file as well as a bunch of other files into VMD.

+For complicated reasons, loading the volume trajectory will un-center your camera.
+To fix that, go to the VMD Main window and double-click the “T” column next to the protein to make that the “Top” molecule, then go to the 3D window and hit “=” to re-center the visualization on the “Top” molecule.

 VMD is going to have trouble understanding what’s going on with the binding pocket, which is a bunch of dummy atoms that pop around on a grid.
 In the VMD Main window, go to Graphics -> Representations and change volume_trajectory’s drawing style to “VDW”.

-For complicated reasons, loading the volume trajectory will un-center your camera.
-To fix that, go to the VMD Main window and double-click the “T” column next to the protein to make that the “Top” molecule, then go to the 3D window and hit “=” to re-center the visualization on the “Top” molecule.

-Now hit play and watch the binding site change with each frame!
+**Now hit play and watch the binding site change with each frame!**

 Here is a short digression on the meaning of “average” in the context of a pocket: We have seen what binding pocket look like in each frame.
 What does it look like on average?
 In the volume_trajectory file, each frame shows a single snapshot of the pocket.
 Each point is either a 1 (part of the pocket) or a 0 (not part of the pocket - Maybe it was blocked by the protein or outside the inclusion region).
 Since the grid that these 0’s and 1’s are on is always in the same location in space, we can take the average value of each grid point over all of the frames, to see what fraction of the time a certain region is part of the binding pocket.
 So maybe a certain grid point was part of the pocket in 10 frames, and not part of the pocket in 90 frames.
 Then it would have an average value of 10%, or 0.1.

-We will visualize this “average pocket” by loading ./frameInfo/volumetric_density.dx as a new molecule.
+We can visualize this “average pocket” by looking at volumetric_density.dx.

 A Data Explorer (DX) file doesn’t contain atoms - It instead describes the density of some phenomenon in a 3D region.
 In this case, our phenomenon is “volumes that are part of the binding pocket”.
 We visualize dx files by giving VMD a cutoff (eg. “I want to see everything that’s part of the binding pocket at least 50% of the time”), and then VMD draws an “isosurface” around all of the points that satisfy our condition.

-To draw an isosurface, go to Graphics -> Representations, and under Selected Molecule go to “volumetric_density.dx”.
-Ensure that “Drawing Method” for this molecule is set to “Isosurface”, and change the “Draw” option to “Wireframe”.
-In the VMD Main window, turn off the volume_trajectory.pdb depiction by double-clicking the “D” next to it.
-Now you should see a white wireframe drawn around the regions of space that are part of your pocket at least 50% of the time, corresponding to an isovalue of 0.5.

-Before you try it, try to predict the following: If you change the isovalue to 0.2, **will the isosurface (pocket shape) expand or contract?**

-**Why?**

-**Try it.
-Were you right?**
+Take a look at the other files VMD has loaded.
+**What do they show?**
+**Do they agree with what you have seen with other analysis techniques?**

 - Once you’re comfortable with the concept of averages and isosurfaces, let’s tinker around with seed regions.
 We’ll do that by removing the seed region (so that the entire inclusion region becomes the seed) and re-running the analysis